What is Tarsal Tunnel Syndrome?

 What is tarsal tunnel syndrome and how does it affect the foot?

 Tarsal tunnel syndrome is a condition that affects the foot, and it arises from the compression or irritation of the tibial nerve as it passes through a narrow space known as the tarsal tunnel, which is situated along the inner side of the ankle.
-This condition can cause discomfort in the foot, manifesting as pain, tingling, and numbness, which are sensations akin to those experienced in carpal tunnel syndrome, but localized in the foot.
+This condition can cause discomfort in the foot, manifesting as pain, tingling, and numbness, which are sensations akin to those experienced in carpal tunnel syndrome, but localised in the foot.

 The areas of the foot most commonly impacted include the heel, arch, and sole.
 These symptoms tend to worsen during extended periods of standing or walking, making it important to understand the condition and its underlying causes.